MattHatwey/Manemo/chapter2.md

 "Legendaria's Book"

-"I was born on May 12th.
+I was born on May 12th.
 My name is Legendaria.
 I believe that I am the last human born.
-I do not have any parents."
+I do not have any parents.

-"I felt like I was not a kid.
+I felt like I was not a kid.
 I felt like an adult.
 I thought I looked weird.
 I guess all the humans here are weird.
 But one day, I found a note on the ground and picked it up.
 It said 'I want to create Manemo.'
 But what is Manemo?
 I thought.
-I am the last human, and I don't care if this generation ends, but I would like to create a new generation of humans."
+I am the last human, and I don't care if this generation ends, but I would like to create a new generation of humans.

-"There were other kids, and I went to school.
+There were other kids, and I went to school.
 I liked to stare at the sky during recess, and think for hours and hours, even forgetting to go back to class.

-"Suddenly I heard a voice. '...Let us go to heaven.'
-But if I go to heaven, what would happen to everyone else?
-'I do not know, let us go to heaven.'
-Goodbye."
+Suddenly I heard a voice. "...Let us go to heaven."
+"But if I go to heaven, what would happen to everyone else?"
+"I do not know, let us go to heaven."

-"On that day, the world ended.
-They all died because of a desease."
+On that day, the world ended.
+They all died because of a desease.

-"Manemo was created."
+Manemo was created.

-"I woke up.
+I woke up.
 Nobody was around.
 Just me.
 Was this what the note was talking about?
 Is this a dream?
 From this day, humans did not exist, nor the belongings of humans.
-Only the note and the note's dream remained."
+Only the note and the note's dream remained.

-"Suddenly there was a crystal that was shining brightly.
+Suddenly there was a crystal that was shining brightly.
 It got brighter and brighter.

-"???
-Years Later"
+???
+Years Later

 I decided to try to find that voice.
 It felt like the voice was inside of me.
 One day I met her.
 Her name was Legendarius.

-"???
-Years Later"
+???
+Years Later

-"I had disappeared long ago.
+I had disappeared long ago.
 But Manemo Land remained.
 Legendaria was worshipped by all the Manemos.
 Sometimes, I would apppear to see Manemo Land.
 Right now, Matt, Sansei, Honest, Hatwey, Ichigo, Choco, Wisteria, Earon, and Rainflower were alive.
 Long ago, I found a library named Heaven God Spirit Library, and I would always read books in the library, or sit down and relax.
-I loved the library, so I decided to work there to clean the library."
+I loved the library, so I decided to work there to clean the library.

-"One day when I was cleaning, I found a very dirty book.
+One day when I was cleaning, I found a very dirty book.
 I tried to open it, but it was locked.
 I tried breaking the lock with a rock, and it worked.
 But there was nothing in the book.
 Until suddenly, the book wrote 'Legendaria's Book'.
-I had already written this book, and that was my life, so I decided to write a fictional book."
+I had already written this book, and that was my life, so I decided to write a fictional book.

 "Every day, I wrote in the book.
 25 years later, I finished writing it."